Do I need planning permission?

 How long will the project take to complete?

-Generally, for a typical back to back terrace house or a 25sq mt basement, we aim to complete in just over 6 weeks and depending on the level of detail that goes into the project, it could take a little longer, some choose to integrate a shower room or a kitchen,
+Generally, for a typical back to back terrace house or a 25sq mt basement, we aim to complete it in just over 6 weeks, and depending on the level of detail that goes into the project, it could take a little longer, some choose to integrate a shower room or a kitchen,

 How much will my basement cost to convert? ( approximate cost for a basement conversion, north of England )

-This will also include new concrete floor, waterproofing, sump/pump installation, plasterboarding and plastering, window, internal doors, sockets, lights, radiators,
+This will also include a new concrete floor, waterproofing, sump/pump installation, plasterboarding and plastering, window, internal doors, sockets, lights, radiators,

 In some cases it might be required that we UNDERPIN some or all your existing foundation, this will cost around £1500 per linear mt, + the cost of excavating reduce the floor levels, this is the most expensive method and sometimes will be considered as a non-viable project by the homeowners.